 The region offers many opportunities for research collaboration with investigators in both healthcare and community-based settings.
 Notable campus centers include the Strelitz Diabetes Institute, the Jones Institute for Reproductive Medicine, the Glennan Center for Geriatrics and Gerontology, and the M. Foscue Brock Institute for Community and Global Health.
 The Master of Public Health Program enjoys close relationships with the School of Medicine, health care providers, and public health communities.
 EVMS shares the Eastern Virginia Medical Center campus with Sentara Norfolk General Hospital (one of 11 acute care hospitals in a top integrated healthcare system) and Children’s Hospital of the King’s Daughters (part of a multi-specialty health system offering comprehensive pediatric care).

 The position offers a highly competitive salary and benefits package, commensurate with experience and level of appointment.
 Applications will be reviewed as received, and the position will remain open until filled.
-The desired start date is July 1, 2021.
+The desired start date is fall 2021.

 Quality of Life: Located in the city of Norfolk, EVMS serves the southeastern region of Virginia known as Hampton Roads, as well as northeastern North Carolina.
 The area provides easy access to Virginia Beach, the Outer Banks, mountains, Washington D.C., and the state capital of Richmond.
 Norfolk/Virginia Beach was Places Rated Almanac’s #1 metropolitan area for recreation.
 Live and work in an environment abundant with history, culture, and education.

 Applications are required to be submitted electronically at: www.evms.edu/careers.
 Please submit a cover letter outlining your background, purpose and interests; a CV; and names and contact information of three professional references.
 Direct inquiries to: Faculty Search Committee, Dr. Brian C. Martin, email@example.com.